bkager/Tiny-node-cookbook/informational-importing-and-exporting-from-modules.md

 ### Syntax #1

 This is what you've seen already, but with another export added.
-You can add whatever you like to the module.exports object, including function definitions, variables, **XXX ANYTHING ELSE?
-XXX**., and then access it from your other file.
+You can add multiple variables and function definitions to the exports object, and then access them from your other file.

 ```
 //In duck-functions.cjs: